craig-davis/craig-davis.github.io/_posts/2012-12-31-markdown-resume-builder.markdown

 layout:     post
 title:      "Markdown Resume Builder"
 subtitle:   "A tidy resume built with Markdown tools"
-description: "A tidy resume built with Markdown tools"
+description: "Building and publishing a consistently formatted résumé from Markdown using a small PHP-based toolchain."
 date:       2012-12-31 16:39
 tags:       [php]
 topic: software